 Get your students counting and sorting with the Apple Pie Counting Stew FREEBIE!
-It a hands-on counting game where students pick a recipe card and count out each item listed to create the apple pie stew!
+It is a hands-on counting game where students pick a recipe card and count out each item listed to create the apple pie stew!
 Then students sort the items back onto the tray and play again by picking another recipe card.

 Apple pastries are delicious and perfect for a counting game!
-Place magnet numbers in a muffin tin (this one if from the dollar store) with a pair of tweezers.
+Place magnet numbers in a muffin tin (this one is from the dollar store) with a pair of tweezers.
 Students roll a die, count how many, and place the corresponding number of apples in the number tin.

 Apple Play Dough Mats are a fun counting activity, and it’s an easy way to sneak in fine motor too.
-Pick an apple ten frame, count out the matching number of apples for the basket, and lastly make that number of apples in the tree.
+Pick an apple ten frame, count out the matching number of apples for the basket, and lastly, make that number of apples in the tree.

-The next counting game shows students how numbers can be represented in various ways such as counting hands, ten frames, numerals, and objects.
+The next counting game shows students how numbers can be represented in various ways, such as counting hands, ten frames, numerals, and objects.
 We play so many counting games in the fall to help students develop counting concepts and skills.
-This game has numbers up to 20 but for my younger kiddos I only put out numbers 1-5 or numbers 1-10.
+This game has numbers up to 20, but for my younger kiddos, I only put out numbers 1-5 or numbers 1-10.
 It’s an easy game to differentiate.

 Apple Tree Shapes is a game my kiddos absolutely love; they played it over and over!
 It’s a simple game, just pick a card, say the name of the shape, and cover it on the tree.

 This is a color sorting game that gets students up and moving!
 Draw three trees on butcher paper with a bingo dabber (ours had Inda ink in it) and write the color words on each tree.
 Then students sort the apple manipulatives by color.
 We also put dot stickers in the basket for students to sort too!
 Make a giant apple alphabet with red paper plates!
 Just write a letter on each plate and tape a small brown pipe cleaner to the back for a stem.
-First, students put the giant letter apples in order then sort various letter manipulatives by matching the letters.
+First, students put the giant letter apples in order and then sort various letter manipulatives by matching the letters.

 This printable apple game has students sorting letters and SOUNDS!
 If your students are younger or students who are just starting to notice sounds, only put out 5-10 letters so it’s not overwhelming.
-Put out letters that are important to them such as the letters in their name, their friends’ names, or family.
+Put out letters that are important to them, such as the letters in their name, their friends’ names, or their family.

 An apple-themed writing table is a must when teaching an apple theme in your classroom.
 By changing things up at the writing table with each theme, students stay excited about writing!
-I packed it with apple word cards, apple themed paper, apple color dot markers, apple stickers, and dot stickers.
+I packed it with apple word cards, apple-themed paper, apple color dot markers, apple stickers, and dot stickers.